chantalyang/MapUCT/README.txt

 Installation Requirements:
 - The UCT Map app has been designed and compiled using Android SDK 20, but has backwards compatibility to SDK 15.
-- The app requires approximately 7.4MB of space for installation.
 - Permission must be granted to the app to use GPS  and the Internet via mobile data or Wi-fi and.
 The app will be more accurate if connected to Wi-fi.

 Description:
 One of several Capstone Projects for CSC3002S, MapUCT is an interactive maps app that allows users to find their way around UCT and has features such as filtering map icons and finding routes to locations.
+This was implemented in the form of an Android app.

 Functionality:
 - Overview of Map with Colour-coded buildings, icons for points of interest, parking.